 SNUBA is a fun new form of underwater exploration that offers the ability to maintain deeper depths than snorkeling allows for.
 Compared to conventional diving which requires far more rigorous training for certification, a half-hour lesson is usually sufficient instruction to get most people in the water.

 A conventional dive tank floats on a raft on the surface and follows the diver.
-Long air lines connect a breathing regulator to the tank, and provides an uninterrupted source of air.
+Long air lines connect a breathing regulator to the tank, and provide an uninterrupted source of air.
 Weight belts adjust the diver’s weight for neutral buoyancy, allowing one to easily maintain their depth in the water without sinking or floating to the surface.

+Maximum depths are typically about 15-20 feet (4.5-6 m).
 All dives are guide-led and an introduction and safety brief is included.

-SUNBA on Grand Turk is definitely an activity worth considering, but be aware that sea life sightings will typically not be quite as spectacular as what may be seen on a decent snorkelling or dive excursion.
+SUNBA on Grand Turk is definitely an activity worth considering, but be aware that sea life sightings will typically not be quite as spectacular as what may be seen on a decent snorkeling or dive excursion.

 Minimum age is 8.
 Divers must be competent swimmers.
 This activity is unsuitable for those who may be pregnant or have heart conditions.
 SNUBA carries some of the many risks associated with diving.

 Due to the shallow maximum depths, decompression sickness and nitrogen narcosis are very unlikely to be encountered.
 However, the risks of lung over-expansion and an air embolism remain, so it’s crucial that regular breathing is maintained and that the diver does not hold his breath when ascending or descending.

 The Grand Turk Cruise Center is the only cruise port in the Turks and Caicos, and is a large complex that's home to many shops and the largest Jimmy Buffett's Margaritaville in the Caribbean.
 A beautiful beach fronts the complex.